apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/cluster-management/create-and-connect-a-mysql-cluster.md

 ### Create a cluster on a node without taints

 The cluster creation command is simply `kbcli cluster create`.
-Further, you are recommended to create a cluster with specified classes and customize your cluster settings as demanded.
+Further, you can customize your cluster resources as demanded by using the `--set` flag.

-To create a cluster with specified classes, you can use `--set` flag and specify your requirement.

-Use `--set` to create a cluster with specified classes and add all taints on the current node in the `--toleration` flag to tolerate them.

 ```bash
 kbcli cluster create mysql-cluster --cluster-definition=apecloud-mysql --set cpu=2000m,memory=2Gi,storage=20Gi,storageClass=<storageclassname> --namespace <name>